Why knowing airline wheelchair policies can make flying easier

 National Council on Aging (NCOA)

-This organization completed this 25-page resource for accessible travel, the Mobility-Friendly Travel Guide.
-Explore the world with our comprehensive guide designed to make travel accessible, enjoyable, and worry-free for those using wheelchairs, walkers, and canes.
+This organization completed the Mobility-Friendly Travel Guide, a resource for accessible travel.
+Explore the world with their comprehensive guide, designed to make travel accessible, enjoyable, and worry-free for those using wheelchairs, walkers, and canes.

 More than 6.8 million Americans use assistive devices to help them with movement, which can make transportation accessibility tricky, especially during travel.
 Travel isn’t just a luxury, it’s a vital aspect of well-being.